Musings & Ideas

 Motherhood cracked me open.

-It made me a master problem solver with no experience, just gut instinct, love, and a deadline called “now or the tantrum starts in the middle of aisle 6.”
+It made me a master problem solver with no experience, just gut instinct, love, and a deadline called “now… or the tantrum starts in the middle of aisle 6 at CVS.”

-And it showed me that my inner circle ( my family, my ride-or-dies, my team, the neighbors I couldn’t live without) deserve to be treated like gold, because they are.
+And it showed me that my inner circle ( my family, my ride-or-dies, my team, the neighbors I couldn’t live without) deserves to be treated like gold, because they are.
+How the hell else can we all get through this insane ride of life?
+We need each other.
+And in that need is beauty, humility, and lots of fun.

 So, that’s what got me here.